 Assemble these items and store centrally in a place you can easily access.
-They need to be available if you’re unable to evacuate and will be invaluable if you have to leave quickly.
+They need to be available if you’re unable to evacuate and will be invaluable if you must leave quickly.

-- Copy of passports, social security cards, green cards, driver’s license, etc. (photo copy both sides) which can be notarized by your local bank representative (usually free of charge).
+- Passports, social security cards, green cards, driver’s license, etc. (photo copy both sides) which can be notarized at your local bank (usually free of charge).

 - Copies of insurance policies for home, auto, life, medical (flood and wind too if these apply).

 - Retirement and investment account numbers along with a copy of your last statement.